Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Boat sales tax

-Florida caps boat sales tax at $18,000, which is often relevant when aligning a yacht programme to a residence.
+Florida caps boat sales tax at $18,000, which is often relevant when aligning a yacht program to a residence.
 Coordinate with your CPA and attorney on timing and structuring.

 The 2026 Checklists

-At this level you rarely compete with “the market.”
+At this level you rarely compete with the broader market.
 You compete with two or three principals seeking the same daily experience.
 Buyers win by widening the field and making acceptance easy.
 Sellers win by narrowing the field and controlling the sequence.
-The checklists below are different because the games are different.

 For Buyers